FREE GROCERY GUIDE

 The Protein Powder Lineup

 Some protein powder ingredients are okay for hypothyroidism or Hashimoto’s, and some are likely to cause inflammation, GI distress, or worse.
-As with all things, there is an element of bio-individuality, meaning that the protein powder that is right for your friend may not be right for you.
-We each have unique needs and sensitivities.
+As with all things, there is an element of bio-individuality, meaning that the protein powder that is right for one Thyroid Thriver may not be right for another.
+We each have unique needs and sensitivities and there is no one-size-fits-all.

 This topic is big enough to fill a book, but let’s boil it down to which options are best and which to avoid for Thyroid Thrivers.
 Amongst thyroid experts who create their own protein powders (like Dr. Izabella Wentz and Amy Myers MD), they typically use these ingredients: beef protein, collagen protein, or pea protein.
 Let's compare...